Why one new truck matters at Kaibosh – and why people matter even more.

 A humble truck might seem like a small, trivial thing.
 The truck itself is only part of the story.

-We are all pulling and up the steep face of national food system challenges.
+We are moving together up the steep face of national food system challenges.
 Progress requires coordinated action across government, industry, iwi, communities and households.
 No single organisation can shift a system alone.

 Just like the little engine, Kaibosh keeps moving because we believe in what is possible.